lelylan/redis-throttle/README.md

 ## Requirements

-Devices API is tested against MRI 1.9.3.
+Redis Throttle is tested against MRI 1.9.3, 2.0, and 2.1.x.

 ## Installation